Wilmot Proviso: Aftermath

 Thus the contest was joined on the central issue which was to dominate all American history for the next dozen years, the disposition of the Territories.
 Two sets of extremists had arisen: Northerners who demanded no new slave territories under any circumstances, and Southerners who demanded free entry for slavery into all territories, the penalty for denial to be secession.
 For the time being, moderates who hoped to find a way of compromise and to repress the underlying issue of slavery itself – its toleration or non-toleration by a great free Christian state – were overwhelmingly in the majority.
 But history showed that in crises of this sort the two sets of extremists were almost certain to grow in power, swallowing up more and more members of the conciliatory center.

 Combined with other slavery-related issues, the Wilmot Proviso led to the Compromise of 1850, which helped buy another uncertain decade of peace.
 Radical secessionists were temporarily at bay as the Nashville Convention failed to endorse secession.
 Moderates rallied around the Compromise as the final solution to the sectional issues involving slavery and the territories.
 At the same time, however, the language of the Georgia Platform, widely accepted throughout the South, made it clear that the South's commitment to Union was not unqualified; they fully expected the North to adhere to their part of the agreement.

 In regard to the territory the Proviso would have covered, California had a brief period of slavery due to slave owning settlers arriving during the 1848 California Gold Rush.
 Since there were no slave patrols or laws protecting slavery in the territory, slave escapes were quite common.
 Ultimately, California decided to ban slavery in their 1849 constitution and was admitted to the Union as a free state in 1850.
 Nevada would never have legal slavery and was admitted to the Union as a free state in 1864.
 The territories of Utah and New Mexico would have slavery from the time they were acquired by America in 1848 until July 1862, when the United States banned slavery in all federal territories.
-However, Utah's experience with slavery was minimal, as the 1860 census recorded only 30 slaves in the entire state.
+However, Utah had just 29 slaves (0.07% of the total population) and New Mexico had no slaves in the 1860 census.